wh-alice/mig_visualstudio/vs/data-tools/how-to--commit-changes-in-a-dataset.md

 ---
-title: "How to: Commit Changes in a Dataset | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Commit Changes in a Dataset" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"